-Boeing’s emergency procedure for 737 MAX may have failed on Ethiopian flight
+Doomed 737 MAX’s pilots apparently followed Boeing’s emergency directions

 More detailed instructions that conceivably could have saved the plane in this situation are provided in the 1982 pilot manual for the old 737.
 As described in the extract posted by the Australian pilot, they require the pilot to do something counterintuitive: to let go of the control column for a brief moment.

 As Lemme explains, this “will make the nose drop a bit,” but it will relax the force on the elevator and on the jackscrew, allowing the pilot to crank the stabilizer trim wheel.
-The instructions in the old manual say that the pilot should repeatedly do this.
-Release the control column and crank the stabilizer wheel, release and crank, release and crank, until the stabilizer is swiveled back to where it should be.
+The instructions in the old manual say that the pilot should repeatedly do this: Release the control column and crank the stabilizer wheel, release and crank, release and crank, until the stabilizer is swiveled back to where it should be.

 The 1982 manual refers to this as “the ‘roller coaster’ technique” to trim the airplane, which means to get it back on the required flight path with no force pushing it away from that path.